yw-fang/pycode/README.rst

 This repo. is just my playground to package the python code.

-To install this repo., please firstly clone it, and then install it by 'pip install .'.
+To install this repo., please firstly clone it, and then install it by 'pip install .' or 'python setup.py install' or 'pip install pyplayground'

-You cannot install this repo. py 'pip install pycode' because I do not register and publish it on PyPI.
+..
+You cannot install this repo. py 'pip install pyplayground' because I do not register and publish it on PyPI.

 Dependencies
 ################

-You do not need install the following codes by yourselves, when installing this pycode, these will be installed or updated automatically in your python environment.
+You do not need install the following codes by yourselves, when installing this pyplayground, these will be installed or updated automatically in your python environment.

 - Markdown_